jundalisay/spblist/content/en/research/keynes/general-theory/chapter-18.md

 Thus, the position of equilibrium will be influenced by these and other repercussions.

 All the above factors can substantially change without much warning.
 Hence, the extreme complexity* of the actual course of events.

-> *Superphysics note: We account for those complexities through our DCTI model
+{{< n n="We account for those complexities through our DCTI model" >}}

 Nevertheless, these are the factors which are useful and convenient to isolate.